- What is it and what is different?

 - anyone who is wondering: Is Tiki a good choice for my project?

 Tiki has a development model which is different than most of the other comparable projects. (really!)
-In a nutshell: Software made the wiki way and the FOSS Web Application with the most built-in features.
+In a nutshell: Software made the wiki way and the FLOSS Web Application with the most built-in features.

 The "Tiki model" consists of: